nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC16 - Differentiate home-seller status**
+**Use case: UC13 - Find matching sellers for a buyer**

 **MSS:**

-1. User opens the app
+1. User requests to <u>filter out buyers (UC12)</u>.
-2. User filters for home-sellers
-3. EstateEase displays home-sellers.
-Free home-sellers are highlighted in green.
+2. User requests to find all the matching sellers for a buyer based on their requirements.
+3. EstateEase displays the list of sellers who have properties that match the buyer's requirements.

 Use case ends.

 **Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given index for the buyer is invalid input type.
+    * 2a1.
+EstateEase shows an error message indicating the invalid input type.

+      Use case resumes at step 1.

+* 2b.
+The given index for the buyer is out of range.
+    * 2b1.
+EstateEase shows an error message indicating the out of range for the index.

+      Use case resumes at step 1.

 * 3a.
-Pending home-sellers are displayed in red.
+There are no sellers in the contact list.
     * 3a1.
-User clicks on one of the pending home-sellers.
-The home-seller's status is set to pending.
+EstateEase shows a message indicating there is no sellers in the contact list.

       Use case ends.

 * 3b.
-User clicks on one of the free home-sellers.
-The home-seller's status is set to free.
+There are no matching properties based on the buyer's requirements.
+    * 3b1.
+EstateEase shows a message indicating there is no matching results.

       Use case ends.

-**Use case: UC17 - Differentiate home-buyer status**
+**Use case: UC14 - Link Buyer to Seller**

 **MSS:**

-1. User opens the app
+1. User initiates the process of linking a buyer to sellers for a specific property.
+2. EstateEase validates the provided property information, buyer ID, and seller ID.
+3. EstateEase proceeds to link the buyer to the specified seller(s) for the given property.
+4. Use case ends.

+**Extensions**

+* 1a.
+User provides invalid input for linking.
+    * 1a1.
+EstateEase displays an error message indicating the issue with the input.
+      Use case ends.

+**Use case: UC15 - View home sellers by priority**

+**Preconditions:**
+- The user initialises a view command with home-seller as a filter

+**MSS:**
+1. EstateEase process the view command with home-seller as filter.
+2. EstateEase shows a list of home-sellers, arranged based on their priority. <br>
+    Use case ends.

+**Extensions**
+* 1a.
+The contact list does not have any home-seller. <br>
+    * 1a1.
+EstateEase shows an error message stating that the contact list does not have home-seller. <br>
+      Use case ends.

+**Use case: UC16 - Differentiate home-seller status**

+**MSS:**

-2. User filters for home-sellers
+1. User filters for home-sellers
-3. EstateEase displays home-sellers.
+2. EstateEase displays home-sellers.
 Free home-sellers are highlighted in green.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 Pending home-sellers are displayed in red.
-    *   3a1.
+  *   2a1.
 User clicks on one of the pending home-sellers.
 The home-seller's status is set to pending.

        Use case ends.

-* 3b.
+* 2b.
 User clicks on one of the free home-sellers.
 The home-seller's status is set to free.

+  Use case ends.

+**Use case: UC17 - Differentiate home-buyer status**

+**MSS:**

+1. User requests to <u>view all contacts</u>.
+2. EstateEase displays and highlights the home-buyers who are still looking for houses in green, and the home-buyers who are pending in finalizing a deal or done deal in red.

     Use case ends.

 **Use case: UC18 - Adding notes about clients**